Chapter 39

 THE STUDY

-The above prophecy begins by stating that,
+Isaiah’s prophecy begins by stating that,

-GOD WILL SEND HIS SERVANT, WHOM HE HAS CHOSEN - Mat.
+GOD WILL SEND HIS SERVANT, WHOM HE HAS, CHOSEN - Mat.
 12:18a

 The opening statement of Isaiah's prophecy tells us that the person whom God will send will be a Servant.
-As we read the New Testament we come to realize that Jesus Christ fulfilled this portion of Isaiah's prophecy.
+As we read the New Testament, we come to realize that Jesus Christ fulfilled this portion of Isaiah's prophecy.
 He did this by: (1) serving the Father and (2) serving His disciples.
-To see this we begin by noting that while Jesus was here upon this earth,
+To see this, we begin by noting that while Jesus was here upon this earth,

-Jesus Served The Father
+Jesus Served God the Father

 In other words, Jesus came to this earth to carry out God the Father's wishes and desires.
 To see this let us read what Jesus said to God the Father just before He was arrested and later to be crucified.
-The portion His prayer that is of interest for this study is recorded in,
+The portion of His prayer that is of interest for this study is recorded in,

 John 17:1-5